swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ```

-**TODO**: Karoy mentioned that be might not want to even take the name `Iterator` until more of the borrowed iterator design if figured out
+**TODO**: Karoy mentioned that be might not want to even take the name `Iterator` until more of the borrowed iterator design is figured out

 ##### Collection-like protocols for non-copyable and non-escapable types